Vishnusajan/dropboxClone/README.md

 2. **Start Docker Desktop**
 - Open Docker Desktop
 3. Build and Run the app :
-   For the first time setup and run: docker compose up --build For subsequent runs: docker compose up
+   -For the first time setup and run: docker compose up --build -For subsequent runs: docker compose up
 4.Open the app in your browser at `http://localhost:3000`
 5. To stop the application:  docker compose down